 Savvy job seekers use ATS keywords to help recruiters find them.

 A Common Mistake People Make with the ATS & Keywords

-Many people don’t stop to think about the possibility of more than one version of a keyword.
+Many people don’t think about the possibility of more than one version of a keyword.

 Consider the words I’ve written so far in this post: